 I suffered from binge eating and bulimia for nearly 30 years.
-I’m qualified to talk to you about overcoming eating disorders because I’ve been free from any eating disorder for 10 years and counting now.
+I’m qualified to talk to you about how to overcome an eating disorder because I’ve been free from any eating disorder for 10 years and counting now.

 Living with an eating disorder is not living, it’s surviving.
 You are worth more than just surviving.